-After establishing that it’s not about the money and it’s not chasing success, comes the knowing of what available options you have there.
-Okay so you’re in nursing school or you’re a registered nurse, and you’re now caught up in that crossroads on where to take your hard-earned license and where to spend your skills and talents.
+After establishing that it’s not about the money and not chasing success comes knowing what available options you have there.
+Okay, so you’re in nursing school, or you’re a registered nurse, and you’re now caught up in that crossroads on where to take your hard-earned license and where to spend your skills and talents.

 4. Nursing is the gateway to your dream destination

-There are some of us who took up nursing in order to work at their dream destinations in the future.
+Some of us took up nursing to work at their dream destinations in the future.
 And that’s how powerful this profession is.
-Unlike other professions, it has the capability of taking you to places that you’ve always dreamed of going.
+Unlike other professions, it has the capability of taking you to places that you’ve always dreamed of going to.
 And not only will it take you there, but it also has the ability to make you work there.
-Nursing is the gateway to your dream destination as long as you work hard on achieving it.
-There are some countries where you cannot have citizenship while some will take time.
-Nevertheless, the ability of your profession to take you to places is something that not any other professions out there can offer.
-Nursing is so in demand nowadays that the process of working into other countries has never been easier.
+Nursing is the gateway to your dream destination as long as you work hard to achieve it.
+There are some countries where you cannot have citizenship, while some will take time.
+Nevertheless, the ability of your profession to take you to places is something that not any other profession out there can offer.
+Nursing is so in demand nowadays that the process of working in other countries has never been easier.
 Grab the opportunity because it’s one of your abilities as a nurse.

 “Nursing is an art, and if it is to be made an art, it requires an exclusive devotion as hard a preparation, as any painter’s or sculptor’s work.” – Florence Nightingale.
-From the words of Florence Nightingale herself, nursing is an art and it needs preparation and hard work and devotion.
-Many may think that what we do is routine, but only we can understand the intricacies of our work, we are often misunderstood because that’s what artists are – often misunderstood by the many.
+From the words of Florence Nightingale herself, nursing is an art, and it needs preparation and hard work, and devotion.
+Many may think that what we do is routine, but only we can understand the intricacies of our work; we are often misunderstood because that’s what artists are – often misunderstood by the many.
 For us, what we do is something that not everyone can do.
-So be proud of it and know that like many other masterpieces of arts that are out there, what we do takes time too.
-Don’t rush it, take your time to master your craft and the people will see how beautiful your work is.
-And while painters and sculptors are given awe to what they accomplish, we are given the highest gratitude that a man can take, a gratitude for saving someone’s life.
+So be proud of it and know that, like many other masterpieces of arts out there, what we do takes time.
+Don’t rush it; take your time to master your craft, and the people will see how beautiful your work is.
+And while painters and sculptors are given awe to what they accomplish, we are given the highest gratitude that a man can take, gratitude for saving someone’s life.

 Being a nurse is a very versatile profession.
-It has a lot of choices to offer, exciting adventures indeed awaits those who are gifted with the skills of becoming a professional nurse.
-While there are some of us who have turned their backs to the practice itself, one can never leave the fact that a nurse will always be a nurse.
+It has many choices to offer; exciting adventures indeed await those gifted with the skills of becoming a professional nurse.
+While some of us have turned their backs to the practice itself, one can never leave the fact that a nurse will always be a nurse.
 And that’s one of its beauty, that for those who might have declined the calling can still practice the craft to their families and loved ones.
-It is not easy to become a nurse, hopefully, you always keep that in mind that it was difficult for a reason.
+It is not easy to become a nurse; hopefully, you always keep that in mind that it was difficult for a reason.

-It was difficult because it’s the lives of the people that we are dealing with.
-And while in some areas of the world nurses and other medical practitioners are somewhat disregarded and their talents abused or sometimes exploited, there are countries who really see these medical workers as blessings that came upon them, and they offer very competitive compensations and they give true value to what we bring to their tables.
+It wasn’t easy because it’s the lives of the people that we are dealing with.
+And while in some areas of the world, nurses and other medical practitioners are somewhat disregarded, and their talents abused or sometimes exploited, some countries really see these medical workers as blessings that came upon them.
+They offer very competitive compensations, and they give true value to what we bring to their tables.

-It’s all up to us on whether we let them exploit us or we find the true place where we can be properly taken care of while we offer our services to them.
-Nevertheless, it is essential for us nurses to keep marching forward, with our lives and our careers, and take pride in what we do.
-If we make our take care of our careers like art, it will surely pay it’s gratitude to us.
+It’s all up to us whether we let them exploit us or find the true place where we can be properly taken care of while we offer our services to them.
+Nevertheless, we nurses need to keep marching forward with our lives and careers and take pride in what we do.
+If we take care of our careers like art, it will surely pay its gratitude.